mohwasim97/project_ideas/README.md

 Rhythm match - Have users press a corresponding key/button to match the beat of a song.

 Battle tanks - Take two gigantic weaponised vehicles and make them battle.

+# Hardware

+Motion Detector - Find out if your pet is trying to enter the cupboard for extra treats.

+Electric Skateboard - Ride in style.

+Spy Recorder - Create your own security camera.
+Bonus points for not making it look like traditional one.

+Home Automation - Configure everything in your house from lights to the thermostat with the touch of a button.

+LED Fan - Display messages in the dark on your fan.

+Electronic Keyboard - Create your very own instrument and assemble your own band.

+LED Traffic Lights - Simple project to program your own traffic light system.

+Robot - Create and code a miniature robot to possibly get you a beer.

+Smart Mirror - Transfer your Smartphone onto your bedroom mirror.
+It's the first thing you look at in the morning.

+Personal Assistant -Inspired by Amazon echo and Google Home program your own personal assistant to play you music, inform you of traffic developments and more.

+Light Saber - Program your favourite Light Saber and challenge your friends to a duel.
+Lights off, of course.

+Retro Console - Bring back your cherished childhood gaming moments into the present with this project.

+Media Library - Host your personal media library on your TV.

+Radio Broadcast - Set up your own radio broadcasting service and spread your message.

+IRC Web Server - Create your own personal and secure server to chat to your friends.

+Audio Player - Set up your Audio Player the way you like it, by making it yourself.

+Personal Computer - The best way to learn how a Computer works is by making and programming one yourself.

+Automated Pet Feeder - Coming home late and haven't fed your pet yet?
+Create and program a feeder to automatically do this for you at set times.